 Feynman was familiar with Popperian philosophy and even taught it (though not without mistakes).

-I figured it out from Feynman’s books but DD already knew it from talking with Feynman IRL and also from DD’s knowledge of the physics community.
+I figured it out from Feynman’s books but DD already knew it from talking with Feynman in person and also from his knowledge of the physics community.
 I shared the idea and many people thought I was an idiot until I convinced DD to share part of his knowledge too.

-As to Feynman teaching Popperian philosophy, that’s a misleading exaggeration from some little fragments Feynman taught.
-And, despite being the source of the idea, I don’t know what mistakes DH is talking about and he doesn’t explain or give any source.
+As far as Feynman teaching Popperian philosophy, that’s a misleading exaggeration.
+And, despite being the source of the idea of Feynman's familiarity with Popper, I don’t know what mistakes DH is accusing Feynman of making (he doesn’t explain or give any source).

-Here’s DD posting to the FoR group, 2011-05-02, responding to one of my critics.
+Here’s part of DD's post to the FoR group, on 2011-05-02, responding to one of my critics.
 The quote DD responds to is cut from the middle of a paragraph in a rant directed against me:

 On 2 May 2011, at 3:41pm, John Clark wrote: